IconicGIT/Separaty_Engine/README.md

 In addition, the screen where the imported assets are loaded can be found in the inspector.
 There is a list that shows in each component the appropriate asset loaded once it has been imported.
 Also, taking into account the duplication of the imported models, since it does not allow it.

+We have also implemented a currently non-functional folder explorer that is commented out in the code.
+Simply due to problems of not detecting the fileSystem.h